What is an Astronomer?

 An astronomer is a scientist who focuses primarily on the study of space, which includes the stars, the planets and the galaxies above us.
 The evolution of stars is also studied so as to understand how the sun and our solar system of planets were created and what will happen to them as they age.
 An astronomer will spend his or her time analyzing data, writing research papers, or creating computer programs that allow a more effective search for the data collected.

 What does an Astronomer do?

-The bulk of an astronomer's job focuses heavily on research, as he or she is looking to discover things about the solar system that would be considered scientific breakthroughs.
+Astronomers study our own solar system, as well as other solar systems, stars, and galaxies.
+The bulk of an astronomer's job is heavily based on research, as the focus is on understanding how the universe works, and on trying to discover things about the universe that would be considered scientific breakthroughs.

 What is the workplace of an Astronomer like?

 Workplaces for astronomers can vary.
 Typical classroom settings are common for those who teach.
 Oftentimes, astronomers are invited to give individual talks at other institutions.
 Most universities (with Astronomy departments) hold weekly meetings where they bring in scientists from other universities to talk about their research.
 Observatories are also typical workplaces and provide astronomers with labs.
 The ultimate goal for any astronomer, however, is almost certainly a career at NASA.
 NASA is a United States government agency that is responsible for science and technology related to air and space.

 Working in an office usually involves doing administrative work or working on research.
 Research could mean a wide variety of things, such as calibrating and analyzing data, to running numerical models, or testing theories.
 Much time is spent in front of a computer, therefore familiarity with computers and programming is a necessity in this career.